-The Clarksville-Montgomery County School System offers several nontraditional schools and programs of choice for students.
-Additionally, specific grade levels in seven elementary schools and two middle schools are available for open enrollment for the 2019-20 school year.
+The Clarksville-Montgomery County School System offers several non-traditional schools and programs of choice for students.
+Additionally, specific grade levels in seven elementary schools are available for open enrollment for the 2020-2021 school year.

 The Clarksville-Montgomery County School Board on first reading at the Dec.
-4, 2018 School Board Study Session heard the recommendation that no changes be made to the elementary, middle, or high school zone lines for the 2020-2021 school year.
+3, 2019 School Board Study Session heard the recommendation that no changes be made to the elementary, middle, or high school zone lines for the 2020-2021 school year.
 The recommendation was made by the CMCSS Zoning Project Team, which ensures equitable distribution of resources according to the learning needs of all students per the following guidelines:

 The Clarksville-Montgomery County School Board reviewed five proposals to partially address an ever-growing student population during its Nov.
 5 Study Session.

 Chief Operations Officer Jim Sumrell presented the Board members with a report on the school system’s current state of building capacity and recommendations for them to consider during their voting session on Nov.
 12.

 The Clarksville-Montgomery County School Board was recognized by the Tennessee School Boards Association as a “Board of Distinction,” one of 32 in the state.